-Nominations for either of these awards are welcome at any time of the year – please do so by emailing us firstname.lastname@example.org and include a brief reason for your nomination.
+Nominations for either of these awards are welcome at any time of the year (up to any specific deadlines that may be communicated near to each NSI event).
+Please do so by emailing us email@example.com and include a brief reason for your nomination.
 These will be considered by the NSI Board annually.

 2017: Prof. John Cryan, UCC (Tom Connor Distinguished Investigator Award)

 2015: Prof. Paul Kenny, USA (Tom Connor Distinguished Investigator Award)